MoritzHayden/bosco/README.md

 ### /rock-and-stone

-- Description: Rock and Stone!
+- Description: You already know what this does.
 - Options: None
 - Syntax:
   ```text